oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/mysql-discovery-utility/README.md

 ## How to use this asset?

-- Copy ` MySQLdiscovery.sh `  file to the linux server.
+- Copy ` MySQLdiscovery.sh `  file to the Linux server.

 - To execute the script: ``` sh MySQLdiscovery.sh ``` .
 The script will generate a DB_REPORT.html file at ` /tmp` location of the server.